robbiekruszynski/truffle-infura-box/README.md

 #Instructions on how to use this box:

-The first thing you'll want to do is get ganache up and running you can do this with the GUI or CLI (be sure your on port: 8545)
+The first thing you'll want to do is get Ganache up and running you can do this with the GUI or CLI (be sure your on port: 8545)

+if using the CLI go ahaed and run the command

+`ganache-cli`

+you should now see in your terminal
+(IMG)

 `truffle console`